XCEPT

 • Jan202026

-Aid cuts, Differentiated Assistance, and implications for fatherhood in Kakuma Refugee Camp, Kenya
+Aid Cuts, Differentiated Assistance, and Implications for Fatherhood in Kakuma Refugee Camp, Kenya

 By Dr Heidi Riley, Peter Kidi, and Clara May Centring local knowledge and voices is key to conducting impactful research.…